Hoobs2/check-screensaver-ps/README.md

 # check-screensaver-ps
- Meant as Intune "Script" checks screen saver wait time, and sets it to 10min if criteria met.
+ Meant as Intune Remediation, Detection Script that detects issue and if returns 1 runs the remediation script.

+ Set-ScreenSaverTimeOut sets the new Screen Saver wait time in registry.